Away With The Steiners

 Aside from modesty, one of the best tips for what to wear in Pakistan as a tourist, is to dress with some efforts to blending in.

-Albeit we don’t exactly blend in anonymously as a travelling New Zealand family with two blonde kids.
+Albeit we don’t exactly blend in anonymously as a travelling New Zealand family with two blonde kids(!).
 But the point is more about dressing with confidence that gives the impression this isn’t your first rodeo.

-Blending in means you don’t stand out like a complete newbie and someone who can be taken advantage of.
 Though Pakistan is still not exactly swarming with tourists.
 Dressing traditionally or with at least conscious efforts to blend in modestly is appreciated.

 The Shalwar Kameez with Dupatta (scarf) serves well as a nod to modesty as well as being a comfortable option in the hot weather.

 Locals wear that kind of outfit for a reason.
-Plus, when in Rome do as the Romans right?

-In my beautifully bright shalwar kameez that I was gifted in Karachi.
+In my beautifully bright Shalwar Kameez that I was gifted in Karachi.

 This is my favourite part of talking about what to wear in Pakistan!

-The colours of traditional Pakistani women’s shalwar kameez is exciting to be a part of.
+The colours of traditional Pakistani women’s Shalwar Kameez is exciting to be a part of.
 (Western clothing seems dubiously dull by comparison!).

-It is easy to find shalwar kameez that are perfect for what to wear in Pakistan as a traveller.
+It is easy to find Shalwar Kameez that are perfect for what to wear in Pakistan as a traveller.

 Aside from the markets, there are plenty of chain stores and shopping malls stocking traditional clothes to wear in Pakistan.